juliancoronado/MinimalBitcoinWidget/README.md

 A minimal Bitcoin price widget for your home screen 📈

-This Android application allows you to place a sleek and minimal Bitcoin price widget on your home screen!
-Minimal Bitcoin Widget sources price information from the CoinGecko API.
+Price information is sourced from CoinGecko.
 The widget conforms to your current system device theme - light and dark mode!
+And you can select your preferred currency to view the price in!

 New features will be added as I work on them!
 Thank you for the support!